 What Effects Will CBD Have on Me?

-The key is finding out what works for you, rather than relying on what works for someone else.
-This is why we usually recommend starting low-dose, and slowly increasing until you reach the point that you have the most desired benefits from the product.
+The key is finding out what works for you rather than relying on what works for someone else.
+This is why we usually recommend starting with a low dose and slowly increasing until you get the desired effects.
 If at some point you start to experience undesired effects, try lowering your dose.
 If it was working well for you but now seems less effective, you can try slightly increasing the amount that you’re taking.

 By starting low and increasing slow, you have the best chance to find your optimal dosage in a shorter time frame.
 You’ll also save money while fine-tuning the appropriate amount to take for your body.
-Sublingual drops are typically the most recommended delivery method for this period of trial and adjustment.
-They allow you to customize your dose as needed based on the amount of drops or milliliters that you use.
+Sublingual drops are the most recommended delivery method for this period of trial and adjustment.
+They allow you to customize your dose as needed based on the amount of drops or milliliters that you are taking.

-Remember that the serving suggestions on CBD products are just that, suggestions.
-It’s not unusual for the suggested amount to be much too high for the typical user that is just getting started with CBD.
-Instead, it’s usually best to consider manufacturer suggestions to be a dose to possibly gradually work up to.
+Remember that the serving suggestions on CBD product labels are just that, suggestions.
+It common for the suggested amounts to be much too high for the typical user that is just getting started with CBD.
+Instead, it’s usually best to consider manufacturer suggestions to be a dose to work up to gradually.